-The District recommends that CEQA analyses addressing the potential impacts of operational-related emissions of CAPs and precursors include the following:
+The District recommends that CEQA analyses addressing the potential impacts of operational-related emissions of criteria air pollutants and precursors include the following:

 - The nature of operational activities including the emission source types and level of activity associated with each; - The earliest year where operational emissions are anticipated to commence.
-If a project will be constructed in phases and portions will become operational after each phase, then lead agencies shall disclose the timing (i.e., year) of each phase; - Discussion of whether the project's scope and size qualify it to be analyzed using the District's Operational CAP Screening Levels tables for ROG, NOx, PM10 and PM2.5 which are discussed in Section 4.3.1, Assessing Mass Emissions; - Discussion of best available control technologies (BACT) for stationary sources and best management practices (BMPs) for land development projects that apply to the project; - If the analysis cannot be completed using the District's Operational CAP Screening Levels, then a quantification of the maximum daily mass emissions of ROG, NOX, PM10, and PM2.5 (and annual emissions of PM) that will be generated by the project's operational activities (expressed in pounds per day [lbs./day] and tons per year for PM) is recommended.
-Projects shall disclose the input parameters, assumptions, and calculations used to estimate these emission levels.
+If a project will be constructed in phases and portions will become operational after each phase, then lead agencies shall disclose the timing (i.e., year) of each phase; - Discussion of whether the project's scope and size qualify it to be analyzed using the District's Operational Criteria Air Pollutant Screening Levels tables for ROG, NOx, PM10 and PM{2.5}; - Discussion of best available control technologies (BACT) for stationary sources and best management practices (BMPs) for land development projects that apply; - If the analysis cannot be completed using the District's Operational Criteria Air Pollutant Screening Levels table, then a quantification of the maximum daily mass emissions of ROG, NOx, PM10, and PM{2.5} (and annual emissions of PM) that will be generated by the project's operational activities (expressed in pounds per day [lbs./day] and also tons per year for PM) is recommended.
+Disclose the input parameters, assumptions, and calculations used to estimate the emission levels.
 If a project will become operational in phases, lead agencies shall quantify the maximum daily operational mass emission levels after construction of each individual phase.
-(Quantification of mass emission levels of these pollutants is not necessary for projects that can be analyzed using the District's Operational CAP Screening Levels tables, as described in Section 4.3.1, Assessing Mass Emissions.);
+(Quantification of mass emission levels of these pollutants is not necessary for projects that can be analyzed using the District's Operational

+Criteria Air Pollutant Screening Levels tables, as described in Section 4.3.1, Assessing Mass Emissions.);

-- A discussion of whether the maximum daily operational emissions will exceed the District's mass emission thresholds for precursors pollutants ROG, NOX, PM10 and PM2.5, and whether the annual operational emissions will exceed the District's mass emissions thresholds for PM10 and PM2.5; - A significance determination about the operational CAP emissions, without mitigation; - A discussion of feasible mitigation necessary to reduce impacts and whether the mitigation will be sufficient to reduce impacts to a less-than-significant level or if the impacts will remain significant and unavoidable; and - An analysis of health impacts that may result from project emissions, consistent with the District's Interim Guidance addressing the Friant Ranch decision.
+- A discussion of whether the maximum daily operational emissions will exceed the District's mass emission thresholds for precursors pollutants ROG, NO_X, PM10 and PM{2.5}, and whether the annual operational emissions will exceed the District's mass emissions thresholds for PM10 and PM{2.5}; - A significance determination about the operational criteria air pollutant emissions, without mitigation; - A discussion of feasible mitigation necessary to reduce impacts and whether the mitigation will be sufficient to reduce impacts to a less-than-significant level or if the impacts will remain significant and unavoidable; and - An analysis of health effects that may result from project emissions, consistent with the District's Friant Guidance.